 Hero Takedowns instantly grant 40% Attack Speed.

-Let the Killing Begin is by far the best talent available to Zul'jin when navigating the Basic Attack Build.
-The bonus Attack Speed of LtKB (Let the Killing Begin) is incredibly easy to acquire and maintain, as stacks can be generated via killing enemy Minions and the 12-second duration is quite generous.
+Let the Killing Begin is by far the best Talent available to Zul'jin when navigating the Basic Attack Build.
+The bonus Attack Speed coming from this Talent is incredibly easy to acquire and maintain, as stacks can be generated via killing enemy Minions and the 12-second duration is quite generous.
 Also, the fact that Zul'jin will immediately reach 40% increased Attack Speed upon killing an enemy Hero will allow him to further snowball teamfights or potentially give him a much needed edge when turning the tides on a losing one.
-It is important to note that Basic Attacks alone will refresh LtKB's duration, therefore as long as Zul'jin is able to get off one Basic Attack every 12 seconds he will be able to maintain the 40% increased Attack Speed indefinitely.
-This is why Zul'jin should always try to farm stacks of LtKB before heading to important Battleground objectives or teamfights, however keep in mind that farming stacks will rarely be worth showing up late to objectives!
+It is important to note that Basic Attacks alone will refresh this Talent's duration, therefore as long as Zul'jin is able to get off one Basic Attack every 12 seconds he will be able to maintain the 40% increased Attack Speed indefinitely.
+This is why Zul'jin should always try to farm stacks for this Talent before heading to important Objectives or teamfights, however keep in mind that farming stacks will rarely be worth showing up late to Objectives!

 Increase Taz'dingo's duration by 1 second.
 Upon expiring, Zul'jin heals for 50% of the damage he dealt during Taz'dingo.

 After impact, Guillotine continues forward, dealing 75% damage to enemies hit.
 If a Hero is killed by Guillotine, Zul'jin is instantly healed to full.

 Regeneration is no longer Channeled, and cannot be interrupted.

 Basic Attacks bounce to a nearby enemy for 50% damage, prioritizing enemy Heroes.